reflake/sc-port/README.md

 # Installation

-Download the CascLib 2.1 source archive from [releases page](https://github.com/ladislav-zezula/CascLib/releases) and place its contents into CascLib folder of the project
+Download the CascLib source archive (version 2.1 or above) from [releases page](https://github.com/ladislav-zezula/CascLib/releases) and place its contents into CascLib folder of the project